 Post Doctoral Fellow

-Matthew Jordan Miller is a Postdoctoral Fellow in the School of Design’s Department of City and Regional Planning.
+Matthew Jordan Miller is a Postdoctoral Fellow in the University of Pennsylvania Stuart Weitzman School of Design Department of City and Regional Planning.
 His intellectual interests are economic development, placemaking and place-keeping, and visual/spatial analysis, particularly on and for Black/African diasporic communities.
 He is a photographer, storyteller, and geographer who approaches these topics using mixed methods for producing insights that he weaves into his essays, presentations, teachings, and research.

 Dr. Miller has worked through fellowships and consultancies at governmental agencies such as the U.S. Environmental Protection Agency, the City of Stockton, the City of Los Angeles' Economic and Workforce Development Department, and most recently the National Endowment for the Arts as a Panelist.
 He is working on his first book, based on his doctoral dissertation, exploring and theorizing around the geography of Black commerce, culture, and creativity in the United States.